vikingdata/articles/linux/vm/Linux_dev_under_VirtualBox_part3.md

 	   * Execute : mysql -h <HOST> -u admin -p<PASS>
     * Through RDS Data API
     * Through ssh tunnel through your EC2 instance.
 This will enable you to connect from anywhere.

-* To start over with new severless server
-     * Select database cluster.
-     * Make sure delete protection is off.
-Check by clicking on "Modify" for the cluster.
-     * Make sure the databse is running.
-     * Delete the cluster.

 #### Setup bash
 ```